Non-relativistic quantum theory consistent with principle of locality: Basic properties of the modified Schr odinger equation

-For a case of constant energy of the quantum system $E=const$, potential energy $U$ not depending on time, and infinite speed of the perturbations propagation, wave function can be presented as $\Psi=\psi(A) \exp (-i \frac {E}{\hbar} t)$ \cite{sh8}, \cite{sh6}, \cite{sh7}.
-From the local time concept follows that for finite speed of the perturbations propagation the right formula is $\Psi=\psi(A) \exp (-i \frac {E}{\hbar} \vartheta)$, and we obtain time independent version of modified Schr\"odinger equation (\ref{eq:A5}) describing \emph{stationary state of multi-particle quantum system}
+For a case of constant energy of the quantum system $E=const$, potential energy $U$ not depending on time, and infinite speed of the perturbations propagation, wave function can be presented as $\Psi=\psi(G) \exp (-i \frac {E}{\hbar} t)$ \cite{sh8}, \cite{sh6}, \cite{sh7}.
+From the local time concept follows that for finite speed of the perturbations propagation the right formula is $\Psi=\psi(G) \exp (-i \frac {E}{\hbar} \vartheta)$, and we obtain time independent version of modified Schr\"odinger equation (\ref{eq:A5}) describing \emph{stationary state of multi-particle quantum system}

 Obviously, time independent version of modified Schr\"odinger equation (\ref{eq:A7}) for multi-particle systems is identical to classical time independent Schr\"odinger equation following from expression (\ref{eq:B1}).
 Therefore all solutions of modified time independent Schr\"odinger equation are identical to solutions of classical equation.
 The only difference is: in the classical case multiplier $\exp (-i \frac {E}{\hbar} t)$ is a function of global time $t$, while in the case of modified Schr\"odinger equation multiplier $\exp (-i \frac {E}{\hbar} \vartheta)$ is a function of local time $\vartheta$.
+Therefore the steady state solution exists inside a finite perturbed space domain with a moving boundary $\vartheta=0$.